project-gemmi/gemmi/docs/mol.rst

 differ and in the user interface it is better to use the author-defined names, for consistency with the PDB format and with the literature.

+.. _subchain:

 While this is not guaranteed by the specification, in all PDB entries each ``auth_asym_id`` "chain" is split into one or more ``label_asym_id`` "chains"; let us call them *subchains*.
-Polymer (residues before the TER record in the PDB format) goes into one subchain, all waters go into another one, and all the other non-polymer residues are put into separate single-residue subchains.
+The polymer (residues before the TER record in the PDB format) goes into one subchain; all the other (non-polymer) residues are put into single-residue subchains;
+except the waters, which are all put into one subchain.
-Non-linear polymers (sugars) are treated as a set of non-polymers.
+Non-linear polymers (sugars) are considered here to be non-polymers.

 .. note::